-Enhancements to the Common Evaluation Methodology and Tool
+P1 Enhancements to the Common Evaluation Methodology and Tool

-The aim of this Product is to review and consider methodological enhancements to the Common Evaluation Methodology and Tool in the areas of optionality and carbon assessment.
+The aim of this Product is to review and consider methodological enhancements to the Common Evaluation Methodology (CEM) and Tool in the areas of optionality and carbon assessment.

-Note: In 2020, this product clarified the use of the CEM tool for ANM.
-The current scope does not include any further work on this.
-Any additional actions that may come as a result of Ofgem's minded to position on the SCR will need to be scoped and reflected here in early 2021.
+Note: In 2020, this product clarified the use of the CEM tool for ANM (Active Network Management).
+The current scope does not include any further work on this however proposals for the inclusion of the wider costs of ANM for connectees will be submitted for consideration by the new User Forum for the CEM and Tool, currently being developed by Open Networks.

+Any additional actions that may come as a result of Ofgem's minded to position on the SCR (Significant Code Review) will need to be scoped and reflected.